ergoplatform/ergodocs/docs/dev/Integration/guide.md

 # Ergo Platform Blockchain Integration Guide

-This guide facilitates developers in integrating the Ergo Blockchain Platform.
+This guide is designed to assist developers in integrating the Ergo Blockchain Platform.
 For suggestions on improvements, please contact us at team@ergoplatform.org or join our [`#development` on Discord](https://discord.gg/kj7s7nb).

 ## Getting Started

-Here's a brief overview of key features of Ergo:
+Here's a brief overview of the key features of Ergo:

-* Transactions in Ergo, akin to Bitcoin, involve multiple *inputs* and *outputs*.
+* Transactions in Ergo, similar to Bitcoin, involve multiple *inputs* and *outputs*.
 Unspent outputs are used once, termed as **single-use entities**.
-Although built from scratch, Ergo's scripts and transaction formats differ from Bitcoin's.
+Despite being built from scratch, Ergo's scripts and transaction formats differ from Bitcoin's.
+For more details, refer to the [Ergo 'Box' model](../data-model/box.md).
-* Ergo contains standard scripts, associated with addresses like `P2PK` addresses, similar to Bitcoin.
+* Ergo includes standard scripts, associated with addresses like `P2PK` addresses, similar to Bitcoin.
 [Learn more about the address scheme here.](/dev/wallet/address)
 * An ergo eutxo box stores [registers](registers.md) to hold arbitrary values, such as its native tokens, instead of a single amount (like BTC).
 Thus, each box contains an ERG amount and may include {tokenid, token amount} pairs, all following the UTXO model.
-* Ergo's inbuilt wallet API suffices for most use cases.
+* Ergo's built-in wallet API is sufficient for most use cases.
 The API uses a Swagger interface on `127.0.0.1:9053` by default in the mainnet (`9052` on the testnet).
 * A comprehensive guide on [setting up a node](install.md) and a dedicated [troubleshooting page](troubleshooting.md) are available.

 ### Node Wallet

 - **Web interface**: Access the web interface at [127.0.0.1:9053/panel](https://127.0.0.1:9053/panel) (`9052` on the testnet).

-Major functionalities include:
+The major functionalities include:

 * Wallet creation (`/wallet/init`) and mnemonic generation
 * Wallet restoration (`/wallet/restore`) from mnemonic